 Your mind is designed to try and stop you from doing the things that will hurt you.

-You have some amazing ideas of what you’d like to do, what you’d like to get on with, what you will achieve, today, tomorrow, next week, next month, this time next year, and you may think you’re just missing motivation.
+You can have some amazing ideas of what you’d like to do, what you’d like to get on with, what you will achieve, today, tomorrow, next week, next month, this time next year, and you may think you’re just missing motivation.

-Our brains are not designed to do things that they find uncomfortable, that it fears, finds hard or complicated, why your mind and body slowly go on shut down, and you end up with anxiety when in an abusive relationship.
-Yet, due to the trauma bond and fear, it’s incredibly hard to walk away, the fear of the unknown and the difficult choices you have to make, although, in the long run, they are for the best, your minds not seeing that end goal, making you believe life will be easier to stay.
+Our brains are not designed to do things that they find uncomfortable, that it fears, finds hard or complicated, why your mind and body slowly go on shut down, and you end up with anxiety especially when in an abusive relationship.
+Yet, due to the trauma bond and fear, it’s incredibly hard to walk away, with fear of the unknown and the difficult choices you have to make, although, in the long run, they are for the best, your minds not seeing that end goal, making you believe life will be easier to stay.
 It is incredibly hard to get out and even hard to stay out.

 Your brains trying to give you the easiest option.
 Your body will have gone into the fight, flight, freeze or fawn mode while in a narcissistic relationship to protect you, most often opting for the fawn mode.

 To have a good and happy life, you’re going to have to step out into the unknown, to do scary things, or find it challenging to do.

 You can not control the events that have happened to you.
 You can, however, choose what you want to focus on.
 We can choose what those events mean, and we can choose what we do.
 Those three choices are what control our lives.

-Staying in an abusive relationship is a decision, often made subconscious.
+Staying in an abusive relationship is a decision often made by our subconscious.
 Leaving is often a conscious￼ decision once we realise what’s happening to us.
 That choice in leaving is the first step towards a much happier life￼￼.
 Is it going to be easy to get out?
 No, will it be worth it?
 Yes.
 Is it simple?
 Yes.